rwbl/domoticz-homeautomation-workbook/scripts/README.md

 The files with extension _.py_ are function specific.

 ### ESP Easy
-The files with extension _.rule_ are rules.
+The files with extension _.rule_ are ESP Easy rules.

+### Archives
+The files with extension _.zip_ are archives named as the function.
+The archive contains the required files with subfolders.
+Example: emailcontrol.zip.